Algeria entry requirements for Senegal passport holders

 Frequently asked questions

-No. Algeria does not offer an e-visa for Senegalese passport holders.
-You must apply through an embassy or consulate.
+No. Algeria does not offer an eVisa for Senegalese passport holders.
+You must apply through the Algerian embassy or consulate.
+Ignore any website claiming to offer an eVisa for this nationality — they are not official.

 Official sources